CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 - 🎯 **`long_gun`** — rifles, shotguns, and other long-barreled firearms
 - 🚫 **`no_weapon`** — a curated set of visually confusable items: phones, remote controls, selfie sticks, and similarly shaped hand-held tools

-**Why an explicit negative class?** It **supervises the decision boundary directly** instead of leaving confounders as unlabeled background (following the *Not-Pistol* precedent of Bhatti et al., IEEE Access 2021), targeting the dominant failure mode of deployed weapon detectors — high false-positive rates on weapon-shaped everyday objects:
+**Why an explicit negative class?** It **supervises the decision boundary directly** instead of leaving confounders as unlabeled background — following the *Not-Pistol* precedent of Bhatti et al. (IEEE Access 2021), where it reduced **both false positives and false negatives**.
+This design directly targets the dominant failure mode of weapon detectors deployed in the wild: **high false-positive rates on weapon-shaped common objects**.

 ✅ Reduces false positives in production &nbsp;·&nbsp; ✅ Improves precision in crowded scenes &nbsp;·&nbsp; ✅ Forces the model to learn the weapon-vs-confounder boundary